shinw97/Enhanced-Face-Colourisation-with-Autoencoders-in-PyTorch-and-TensorFlow/README.md

 Yeah, this was just one of my hobby projects I wanted to try out during the COVID-19 pandemic.
 So... yeah.

 ## Autoencoders
 Image editing softwares are commonly used for the restoration.
 However, it requires skills and time to complete the task.
-As the [colourisation video editing tutorial here](https://www.youtube.com/watch?v=7SfTTDIjiM4) shows, it takes almost 18 minutes to colourise one photo for an photo editing expert.
+As the [photo colourisation editing tutorial here](https://www.youtube.com/watch?v=7SfTTDIjiM4) shows, it takes almost 18 minutes to colourise one photo for an photo editing expert.

 Instead, autoencoders, as a common neural network architecture used to encode/decode information, might be suitable for the automation of this task.